ross-slaney/MediatR.Extensions.Hangfire/tests/README.md

 - `Configuration/` - Tests for configuration classes like `HangfireMediatorOptions`
 - `Extensions/` - Tests for extension methods and builders
-- More directories will be added as we expand test coverage

-## Current Test Coverage

-As of the initial setup, we have basic tests covering:

-- `HangfireMediatorOptions` validation logic
-- `HangfireMediatorOptionsBuilder` fluent API methods

 ## Adding New Tests